-Read and accept the license terms, and then tap or click Finish if the update requires it.
+Read and accept the licence terms, then tap or click Finish if the update requires this.

 You might be asked for an admin password or to confirm your choice.

 You might need to restart your PC to finish installing some updates.
-Save and close all your files and apps before you restart so you don't lose anything.
+Save and close all your files and applications before you restart so you don’t lose anything.

-Did you accept the Microsoft Software License Terms?
-If not, install the update again and review and accept the license terms.
+Have you accepted the Microsoft Software Licence Terms?
+If not, install the update again and review and accept the licence terms.

 Review any error messages.
-If an error message about license terms or canceled updates is displayed, tap or click Try again, and wait until you're prompted to review the license terms.
+If an error message about licence terms or cancelled updates is displayed, tap or click Try again and wait until you're prompted to review the licence terms.

-Accept the license terms, and wait to see if the update is installed successfully.
+Accept the licence terms, then wait to see if the update is installed successfully.

 Is there enough free space on your PC?
-If you need more free space on your drive, you might need to uninstall apps, delete your temporary Internet files, delete files that you don't use, or empty the Recycle Bin, and then try again to install updates.
-To check the amount of space available on your drive and see what can be freed up, you can use the Disk Cleanup tool that's included in Windows.
+If you need more free space on your drive, you might need to uninstall apps, delete your temporary Internet files, delete files that you don't use or empty the Recycle Bin, then try again to install updates.
+To check the amount of space available on your drive and see what can be freed up, you can use the Disk Clean-up tool that's included in Windows.

 To open Disk Cleanup from the desktop, swipe in from the right edge of the screen, tap Settings (or if you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, and then click Settings), tap or click Control Panel, type Admin in the Search box, tap or click Administrative Tools, and then double-tap or double-click Disk Cleanup.